What is app repackaging?

 Repackaging iOS vs. Android apps

-• Android: Android devices are more susceptible to app repackaging because of the relative ease of decompiling and recompiling Android applications, Android's open ecosystem and the ability to install apps from third-party sources.
+- Android: Android devices are more susceptible to app repackaging because of the relative ease of decompiling and recompiling Android apps and its open ecosystem.

 IP theft